Ronald Collé

-Ronald Collé (born February 11, 1946) is a specialist in nuclear and radiochemistry, radionuclidic metrology, and the development of standards.
+Ronald Collé (born February 11, 1946) is an American physicist.
+He is a specialist in nuclear and radiochemistry, radionuclidic metrology, and the development of standards.
 He has worked at the National Institute of Standards and Technology (NIST) from 1976 to 2003 and from 2005 to present, and currently serves as a research chemist in the Radioactivity Group of the NIST Physics Laboratory (Ionizing Radiation Division).